Disappearing into thin air

 My inner voice telling me, this is it

 Am I wiser?
-I knew that I’d already grew up
+I knew that I’ve had grown up

 Embracing life lessons